nhsconnect/gpconnect/pages/development/development_fhir_error_handling_guidance.md

 ### Security validation errors ###

-When responding to consumer API requests, provider systems SHALL return one of the following `OperationOutcome` details when enforcment of local consent rules result in an error condition:
+When responding to consumer API requests, provider systems SHALL return one of the following `OperationOutcome` details when enforcement of local consent rules result in an error condition:

 | HTTP code | Issue type |Spine error code - code | Spine error code - display |
 | --------- | -----------|------------|-------------|